 - give regular updates on their activities

-- get agreement from the school council for any fundraising activities.
+- have approval from the school council for any fundraising activities.

-- meet with the club president or other members to talk about proposed activities.
+- meet with the club president to talk about proposed activities and timelines.

 Start a parent club